 The tragedy is that one broken mold made what would have been a successful project a failed venture.
 It is unknown whether Motortown was short on funds or just lacking in sense in not having a backup mold when production of the Can Am started.

-Another tragedy is that if the Can Am had a successful run of 5,000 units in 1977 as was expected, there may have been a return of a W72 powered Can Am for 1978 in the new downsized (600 lbs lighter) 1978 LeMans platform (which would have easily sailed into 14 second 1/4 mile range.
+Another tragedy is that if the Can Am had a successful run of 5,000 units in 1977 as was expected, there may have been a return of a W72 powered Can Am for 1978 in the new downsized (which was 600 lbs lighter than the 1977 Can Am) 1978 LeMans platform (which would have easily sailed into 14-second quarter mile range.
 However it was never meant to be.

-The positive side is that enough Can Ams were produced to make it into the hands of over a thousand lucky owners.
+The positive is that enough Can Ams were produced to make it into the hands of over a thousand lucky owners.
 These owners knew that 1977 was the return of the GTO.
 It proved that Pontiac could still provide the performance and the entire muscle car package that went with it.
 Unfortunately this was the last hurrah.
-Pontiac a few years later would be forced to use Chevrolet small-block V8s in its rear-wheel drive cars.
-The styling may have been there for these post-1981 Pontiacs but the full essence was gone.
-A high-performance 2004-2006 GTO would return but it was merely a fast car with no soul.
+Pontiac a few years later would be forced to use Chevrolet small-block V8s in its sporty rear-wheel drive cars.
+The styling may have been there for these post-1981 Pontiacs but some of that old Pontiac flair was gone.
+A high-performance 2004-2006 GTO would return but it was merely a fast car with no real connection to the original GTO.
 Indeed, the 1977 Can Am was the last GTO.

 Written contents in this article – © 2009 Pete Dunton – All Rights Reserved